Thiso-io/How-Hard-Can-It-Be---Political-Leadership-Simulation/README.md

 Just click the link above and login with your Google account.

-Make sure your google account meets the following requiremetns: https://ai.google.dev/gemini-api/docs/available-regions
+Make sure your google account meets the following requirements: https://ai.google.dev/gemini-api/docs/available-regions